In this post we’ll be performing a walk-through of the installation of lnd,

 The above command you shows the amount of funds you have available on-chain.
 In

-order to query for your available off-chain balance (in satoshis
+order to query for your available off-chain balance (in satoshis), the

 ▶ lncli channelbalance